VILLOUTREIXLab/plRNAseq/README.md

 python3 -u pl_main.py
 ```

-4) For average results :
+4) For average results :  note you may need to search good hyperparameters ...
 ```
 python3 -u pl_main_average.py
 ```
-5) For Gridsearch hyperparameters : Note you may need computation ressources, in this case you may change few thing in code see next paragraph
+5) For Gridsearch hyperparameters : Note you may need computational ressources, in this case you may change few thing in code see next paragraph
 ```
 python3 -u pl_main_average_gridsearch.py
 ```